Odell Barnes (criminal)

-Odell Barnes Jr. (March 22, 1968, – March 1, 2000) was a Texas man convicted of the 1989 murder of Helen Bass.
-During the later stages of Barnes' legal appeals, human rights groups and anti-death penalty advocates raised questions about Barnes' murder conviction, leading to international media attention and diplomatic protests from the government of France.
-Barnes was executed on March 1, 2000.
+Odell Barnes Jr. (March 22, 1968 – March 1, 2000) was a Texas man convicted of the 1989 murder of Helen Bass.
+During the later stages of his legal appeals, human rights groups and anti-death penalty advocates raised questions about his murder conviction, leading to international media attention and diplomatic protests from the government of France.
+However, Barnes was ultimately executed on March 1, 2000.